aishazaranda-hue/psy120l-final-report-decision-making-study/README.md

 # psy120l-final-report-decision-making-study
 Effects of Perceived Peer Norms on Risky Decision Making: College students often make risky decisions influenced by perceived peer norms.
 This study examines whether peer-engagement vs. peer-avoidance norms affect risk-taking and resistance to peer influence, and whether conscientiousness moderates these effects.
+Study Overview

+This study will use a 2 × 2 between-subjects experimental design.
+The primary independent variable is perceived social norms regarding risky behavior, with two experimental conditions: ENGAGE and AVOID.
+In the ENGAGE condition, participants will be told that college students commonly engage in a variety of risky behaviors.
+In the AVOID condition, participants will be told that college students generally avoid risky behaviors.
+Participants will be randomly assigned to one of the two conditions.
+The moderator variable is level of conscientiousness (high vs. low), measured using items adapted from the Big Five Inventory.
+Conscientiousness measures an individual’s degree of self-discipline, organization, and goal-directed behavior.